How to Pack

 If you plan to pack yourself:

 If you decide to do the packing yourself, you automatically assume a major portion of the responsibility for the success of the move – including that of having everything properly packed and ready for loading when the moving truck arrives.
 All packing must be completed by the evening before moving day; only the things you will need that night and the next morning should be left for last minute packing.
 Allow yourself several weeks to complete the packing.

 In addition, your packing will be expected to meet specific standards.
 This means complying with the principles of good packing as outlined here, as well as following the suggestions relative to items that should not be included in the shipment.
 Your moving company personnel will inspect each box to make sure that articles are properly packed prior to loading.
 If it is determined that your cartons are susceptible to damage, the driver may refuse to load those boxes until they are re-packed or removed from the shipment.
-There is, of course, a charge for packing services performed by Stevens.
+There is, of course, a charge for packing services performed by American Way Van & Storage.

 Good packing means:

 - Making sure of a firm pack that will not rattle, bulge outward or bend inward

 - Providing plenty of cushioning to absorb shock

 - Limiting cartons, when possible, to a maximum weight of fifty pounds to make handling easier.

 Prepare a convenient place to work and gather all packing materials in one location.
 If there is a spare room available, consider setting it up as your packing headquarters.

 A large table covered with a heavy blanket, or mattress pad makes a good, firm work surface.
 It may be helpful to have a second table nearby for soon to be packed items.